ODINN-SciML/MassBalanceMachine/README.md

 ## Project Structure

-- ```mbm``` contains the most important scripts, classes, and notebooks for the MassBalanceMachine project.
+- ```massbalancemachine``` contains the most important scripts, classes, and notebooks for the MassBalanceMachine project.
 New users can use these files to get started and add more or change existing files to meet their needs.
 - ```regions``` contains MassBalanceMachine instances for different regions in the world.
 If the region you are interested in is not on this list, you can, with a pull request, add this to the repository.
 Please make sure you do not upload any confidential or unpublished data.
 Regions that are covered:
   - [WIP]```Iceland```
   - [COMING SOON] ```Switzerland```